-Car accidents can lead to broken bones, traumatic brain injuries, whiplash and other serious injuries.
+Car crashes can lead to broken bones, traumatic brain injuries, whiplash and other serious injuries.
 These crashes can also result in fatalities.
 In fact, approximately 1.3 million people are killed in vehicle crashes every year.
-While some of these accidents are caused by unforeseen circumstances, the majority of them are due to negligent behavior.
+While some of these crashes are caused by unforeseen circumstances, the majority of them are due to negligent behavior.

 If you make an effort to become a more defensive driver, you will be less likely to be involved in a crash.
-Here are seven ways to avoid getting into a car accident:
+Here are seven ways to avoid getting into a car crash:

 Keep Your Eyes On The Road

 Diverting your attention away from the road for even a few seconds can be dangerous.
 In 2015 alone, 3,477 deaths were caused by distracted driving.
 That’s why you should do nothing else but focus on the road in front of you when you are behind the wheel.
 If you chat on the phone or send a text message, it can distract you from driving.